calebmcook/udacity-aws-machine-learning-nanodegree-capstone/readme.md

 ### Student summarizes a theoretical workflow for approaching a solution given the problem.
 A discussion is made as to what strategies may be employed, what analysis of the data might be required, or which algorithms will be considered.
 The workflow and discussion provided align with the qualities of the project.
 Small visualizations, pseudocode, or diagrams are encouraged but not required.
 - Overall strategy will be to perform EDA on the data first, within the AWS SageMaker notebook environment.
 - Secondly, scikit-learn and/or other ML framework libraries, including SageMaker container images, will be utilized to train various models described previously.
-- Lastly, various evaluation metrics will be observed and further exploratory opportunities will be and documented.
+- Lastly, various evaluation metrics will be observed and further exploratory opportunities will be documented.